lyzx2001/GMM-SLIC-RustDetction/README.md

 This is a novel rust segmentation approach based on the Gaussian mixture model (GMM) and SLIC superpixel segmentation.

 Training code, testing code, and testing images are provided.
-For the training images and the pre-trained models (including `GMMmodel_RGB.pkl`, `GMMmodel_HSV.pkl`, and `GMMmodel_Combine.pkl`), please contact yangzhixinluo@link.cuhk.edu.cn.

-For commercial use, please also contact yangzhixinluo@link.cuhk.edu.cn.

 ## Preparation
 Install required dependencies: